kukuu/integration/architecture-backend-energy-tasks.md

-# Architecture design for the Energy consumption.
+# Architecture Design Solutions For Energy Consumption.

 These tasks focus on solving real-world backend challenges and ensuring scalability, performance, and reliability.
 They include: